semaphoreci/docs/cicd-microservice-kubernetes_5c6d26e02c7d3a66e32eae34.md

 1. [Fork the project on GitHub][demo-project] to your own account.
 2. Clone the repository on your local machine.
 3. In Semaphore, follow the link in the sidebar to create a new project.
+4. Follow the instructions above to create secrets to authenticate with a container registry and Kubernetes cluster.
-4. Edit the .semaphore/semaphore.yml (or any) file and make a commit.
+5. Edit the .semaphore/semaphore.yml (or any) file and make a commit.
 When you push the commit to GitHub, Semaphore will run the CI/CD pipeline.

 [demo-project]: https://github.com/semaphoreci-demos/semaphore-demo-ruby-kubernetes